run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 ## Basic Scheduling Concepts

-### Interactive vs. Unattended
+### Interactive, Training and Inference

 The Researcher uses the _--interactive_ flag to specify whether the workload is an unattended "train" workload or an interactive "build" workload.

-*   Interactive workloads will get precedence over unattended workloads.
+*   Interactive & Inference workloads will get precedence over training workloads.
-*   Unattended workloads can be preempted when the scheduler determines a more urgent need for resources.
+*   Training workloads can be preempted when the scheduler determines a more urgent need for resources.
 Interactive workloads are never preempted.

 ### Guaranteed Quota and Over-Quota